Procedures for Submission and Consideration of Requests for Financial Assistance:

 B. Complete the Legal Action Committee Request Form.
 Parties requesting financial assistance must complete the Legal Action Request Form and forward it to the Office of the General Counsel at least three weeks in advance of the Committee meeting.
 Advance completion of this form allows the staff to review it and request any additional information, permits the staff to provide information about the case to Committee members for their careful review prior to the meeting date, and insures that the case can be scheduled on the agenda of the Committee meeting.
 Failure to provide information well in advance of the meeting may eliminate the opportunity of Committee members and staff to carefully review and understand the case, which may thereby reduce the likelihood that financial assistance, will be provided.

 In completing the Request Form, it is essential that all items be completed.
-If you have any questions regarding any item, contact the staff in Chicago for clarification.
+If you have any questions regarding any item, contact the Committee Staff Executive for clarification.
 It is important to indicate the specific amount requested, but it should be recognized that the Committee rarely, if ever, provides full funding in a case.
 A more typical practice in cases which the Committee deems worthy of support is to award one-third of the amount needed, with the balance to be provided by the State Association, the local Association, or the litigants themselves.

 C. Unless it is absolutely impossible, the party seeking assistance may, and preferably should, make a presentation about the case to the Committee at its meeting.An appearance by the party seeking assistance and/or the State and local Association or Board supporting the request is strongly encouraged.
 While an oral presentation to the Committee is not a prerequisite of financial assistance, such an appearance is often quite helpful to the Committee.
 Committee members recognize that such persons are often not lawyers and not prepared to discuss the technical legal nuances of the case.
 Such an appearance is essential, however, to the Committee's understanding of the practical nature and importance of the legal issues involved, and of the significance of those issues both locally and nationally.